SofianR2/mybots/README.md

 Make sure to run the command git pull to ensure that the code is the latest available.

-Now type the command python search.py to run the simulation.*
+Now type the command python viewfinal.py to run the simulation.*

-*If this doesn’t work, try running python3 search.py instead
+*If this doesn’t work, try running python3 viewfinal.py instead

+If you would like to run the simulation of 500 generations of 10 population for 10 seeds, run search.py instead of viewfinal.py.

 ### Credits:
 Explosion Effect - https://www.youtube.com/watch?v=Q7KmAe8_jZE